AndyRivenes/SSB-Schema/README.md

 Miscellaneous SQL scripts similar to the DBIM Hands On Lab scripts

+The Star Schema Benchmark Whitepaper: https://www.cs.umb.edu/~poneil/StarSchemaB.PDF A version of dbgen if you want to build your own: https://github.com/electrum/ssb-dbgen A nice how to if you roll your own: https://jorgebarbablog.wordpress.com/2016/03/21/how-to-load-the-ssb-schema-into-an-oracle-database/

+And of course if you want more information about this setup: https://www.andyrivenes.com/

 The schema has been export using Data Pump.
 The schema is roughly 1344MB in size when imported.